eclipse-archived/codewind-installer/README.md

 `--quiet/-q` - Turn off console messages</br>
 `--projects/-p` - Collect project containers information</br>
 `--nozip/-n` - Does not create collection zip and leaves individual collected files in place</br>
+`--clean` - Removes the mustgather directory and all its contents from the Codewind home directory

 ### stop-all